Final alternate jurors chosen in Trump trial as opening statements near

 The final five alternate jurors in former President Donald Trump's New York criminal trial were selected on Friday, teeing up opening statements in the trial to begin on Monday.

-Police officials said he walked into the park, opened a bookbag and scattered papers and pamphlets before pouring what law enforcement believes to be liquid accelerant on his head and igniting himself.
+Police officials said the man, later identified as Max Azzarello, walked into the park, opened a bookbag and scattered papers and pamphlets before pouring what appeared to be a liquid accelerant on his head and igniting himself.
 Footage from the scene showed flames shooting high in the air before emergency personnel extinguished the blaze.
 He was rushed away on a stretcher and taken to a nearby hospital, where officials said he was in critical condition.

+Officials confirmed that Azzarello appeared to have posted a statement on social media.
+One official described the papers he threw in the park as "a conspiracy-theory type of pamphlet."

+The incident was not mentioned inside the courtroom when proceedings resumed in the afternoon.

-Back inside the courtroom, the five new members chosen Friday joined the 12 jurors and one alternate who were seated over the first three days of the trial.
-The 12 jurors include seven men and five women, all of whom vowed to judge the case fairly and impartially.
+The five new members chosen Friday joined the 12 jurors and one alternate who were seated over the first three days of the trial.
+The 12 include seven men and five women, all of whom vowed to judge the case fairly and impartially.

 The process saw dozens of people immediately excused from consideration for saying they couldn't be impartial.
 Two seated jurors were excused after being sworn in.
 One said she became concerned about her ability to be impartial after people in her life figured out she was a juror based on details reported about her in the press.
 Prosecutors flagged another after discovering a possible decades-old arrest that hadn't been disclosed during jury selection.